 MBM Glossaries: Conflict Resolution Skills Definition

-This glossary contains our Conflict Resolution Skills definition and a list of terms frequently used in the are of Conflict Management.
-For a comprehensive guide on how to better resolve conflicts, check out our free Ultimate Guide to Conflict Resolution Skills.
+This glossary contains our Conflict Management Skills definition and, in particular, a list of terms frequently used in the are of Conflict Management.
+Meanwhile, for a comprehensive guide on how to better resolve conflicts, check out our free Ultimate Guide to Conflict Resolution Skills.

 Active Constructive Response